CMSDAS/b2g-long-exercise/_episodes/02-introduction.md

 exercises: 30
 questions:
 - "Who are the facilitators and team members?"
-- "What is this exercise about, and are our expectation?"
+- "What is this exercise about, and what should we expect from the next few days?"
 - "Why search for heavy resonances?"
-- "What is CI/CD?"
+- "What is version control and CI/CD?"
 objectives:
 - "Familiarize ourselves with peers and resources."
 - "Contexualize a CMS-style search and its stages"